 Justin Quinn was born in Dublin in 1968 and educated at Trinity College.
-He teaches at the University of Western Bohemia and the Charles University in the Czech Republic.
+He lives in Prague where he teaches at the University of Western Bohemia in the Czech Republic.

 He was a founding editor of the poetry journal Metre and has published two critical studies, Gathered Beneath the Storm: Wallace Stevens, Nature and Community, and American Errancy: Empire, Sublimity and Modern Poetry.